backblaze-b2-samples/fastly-b2-rust/README.md

 * `$path` - use the initial segment in the incoming URL path as the bucket name.
 For example, `https://images.example.com/my-bucket/path/to/object.png`.
 * `$host` - use the initial subdomain of the hostname as the bucket name.
 For example, `https://my-bucket.images.example.com/path/to/object.png`.

 Note that, for the app to serve data from multiple buckets, the application key must be configured to access _all_ buckets in the Backblaze account.

 You must configure `allowed_buckets` with a comma-separated list of buckets which clients may access, for example, `my-image-bucket,my-video-bucket,my-static-bucket`.

-If `bucket-name` contains the name of a bucket, then access is allowed to that bucket alone; you need not set `allowed_buckets`.
+If `bucket-name` contains the name of a bucket, then `allowed_buckets` must contain that same value for access to be allowed.

 Backblaze B2 does not allow clients to list the contents of buckets with `public_read` visibility.
 By default, the app follows this behaviour, but you can override this to allow clients to list buckets contents via `allow_list_bucket`.